Davetheknight/chip-check/readme.txt

 A free and open source computer chip builder down to the silicon (soon).
 It *should* be able to eventually "emulate" these circuits and possibly be used to work with verilog and VHDL as an IDE to program FPGA chips in the future too.
-This project is being created by scratch in c/c++.
+This project is being created by scratch in c/c++ and will work on Linux, MacOS, and Windows.